 Where is Your SEO Traffic?

 As mentioned above, there are further ways to drill down into your traffic to measure the right things.
 This isn’t just to avoid letting an unscrupulous provider mess with the numbers, but to make sure you are growing in the right places.
-You can segment your organic traffic by location, so you can see if a vast majority seems to come from their SEO providers office (which I have actually seen before) or at least that your growth is coming from your target market.
+You can segment your organic traffic by location, so you can see if a vast majority seems to come from their SEO provider’s office (which I have actually seen before) or at least that your growth is coming from your target market.
 Though the world is globalizing, many small businesses have a fairly specific geographic target market.
 Though blog posts that “go viral” for being helpful are good for your SEO plan, their traffic may have a different type of value (exposure and collecting links) than the pages that drive your business.
 A local roofer that sees giant gains in overall search traffic, but drops in traffic from his own market, may not be seeing any actual business growth.
 It is important to define your target market and keep an eye on progress where it matters.
 Blog posts have a different value, and should be measured, but don’t typically have as much of a direct connection with converting business.
 Speaking of converting business, that is the most important metric to keep an eye on.
 With recent updates to Google’s algorithm, it is also less likely for local small businesses to get national or global traffic from blog posts, so you may see traffic drop off, while conversions are actually up.

 What Traffic Converts Customers?